British Airways launches new route to Chengdu in China

-The airline, part of International Airlines Group (ICAG.L), will run the thrice-weekly flight from September 2013.
+The airline, part of International Airlines Group, will run the thrice-weekly flight from September 2013.

 BA, which already flies to Beijing and Shanghai, also began services to South Korean capital Seoul earlier in December.